deepdrugai/DPEB/README.md

 The dataset can be accessed from this [Box link](https://lsu.box.com/s/klwmn28k7hf8s048ebervd4v8y9i0zli).

-The data repository contains three main subdirectories under the `embeddings/` directory, each corresponding to a different protein embedding type:
+The data repository contains four main subdirectories under the `embeddings/` directory, each corresponding to a different protein embedding type:

 The repository is organized under the `embeddings/` directory with subfolders for each protein embedding type.
 Each folder includes: